DanJbk/Plenoxels/README.md

 # Project Name

-Inspired by Plenoxels, This project uses a sparse voxel grid to optimize a collection of 2D images to a 3d representation.
+Inspired by Plenoxels, This project uses a collection of 2D images to represent a 3d representation of a scene on a sparse voxel grid.

 <img src="images/NVIDIA_Share_CPARLP1bdQ.png" width="250"> <img src="images/NVIDIA_Share_nPJ3TuIOQi.png" width="400">